Mohammed, the Qu’ran and Islam

 The story of Islam as we have received it tells us of a business-man turned Prophet, receiving the Word of God from the Angel Gabriel (Jibreel) in a cave outside the desert town of Mecca between the years 610 and 622CE and subsequently in Medina until his death in 632CE.
 That man, Mohammed, and his message, the Qu’ran, became the foundation of a new religion and the inspiration for the armies of Arabia that created an empire stretching from the Pyrenees in the West to Tashkent in central Asia in the succeeding century.
 But how reliable is that story?
 Does the historical, archaeological and textual evidence from the Qu’ran itself, support it?

 The world of the seventh century middle-east was one of great turbulence, the ancient empires of Rome and Persia met and warred against each other incessantly during this period; fighting themselves to exhaustion.
 Both empires paid client Arab tribes to control certain areas outside of their main borders and fight for them as required.
 The Arabs themselves were a fractured, tribal people, feuding amongst themselves; a largely illiterate society whose language was still in the process of being given a written form.
-Story-telling, poetry and the passing of lore by recitation was still the norm, Arabic literature from this period is almost non-existent.
+Story-telling, poetry and the passing of lore by recitation was still the norm; Arabic literature from this period is almost non-existent.
 In terms of religion they mostly clung to ancient polytheistic or syncretistic beliefs, having adopted neither the State Christianity of the Roman empire nor the Zoroastrianism of the Persians, though both these religions had a presence in the region.
 The story of Mohammed receiving his monotheistic revelation of the One God as ‘recitations’, teachings to be learnt by heart, therefore makes great sense within this culture - but it also lies at the heart of the problems of what we know of the beginnings of Islam.
 Without written evidence, how can we be sure that what is taught today is what was taught then?
 We need to test the historical sources that have come down to us, in the same way as we would for any other historical narrative.

 The Life of Mohammed, his Sayings and Traditions

 What is understood about the life of Mohammed is taken primarily from the ‘Sirat Risul Allah’ (Life of the Messenger of God), written by ibn Hasham (died 833CE), and from the Sirat of al-Tabari (died 923CE), two to three hundred years after Mohammed.
 For neither of these do we have original or even early manuscripts, both were based upon a common source, now lost to us, written by ibn Ishaq in the mid-700sCE, approximately one hundred years after Mohammed.
 Unlike the Gospels of Jesus (the Injil), that were written by his direct disciples or by those who interviewed them, there are no eye-witness accounts of the life of Mohammed.
-Ibn Hasham himself wrote that he discarded much of what ibn Ishaq had recorded as unreliable, we therefore are asked to trust the faithful transmission of stories from generation to generation and the accurate assessment and transcription of the validity of these stories when eventually compiled into written form.
+Ibn Hasham himself wrote that he discarded much of what ibn Ishaq had recorded as unreliable, we therefore are asked to trust the faithful verbal transmission of stories from generation to generation and the accurate assessment and transcription of the validity of these stories when eventually compiled into written form.
 One problem evident here is that ibn Hasham and al-Tabiri do not always agree, al-Tabiri for example includes the notorious event of the ‘Satanic Verses’1 in his account.

 Similar to the Sirat, the sayings of Mohammed, the hadiths, that inform a lot of Islamic theology and conduct, were also written down centuries after the time of Mohammed.
 A hadith is a story about or a saying of Mohammed recollected by an eye-witness and then re-told to a student, who then re-told it to another student, in a chain of transmission down through the years and across the vast lands of the Islamic empire.
 The foremost of the compilations of hadiths, the Sahih al-Bukhari, was compiled by Muhammad ibn Ismail al-Bukhari in the mid-840sCE.
 According to tradition al-Bukhari learnt as many as 600,000 individual hadith during his career and whittled these down to just 7,563, rejecting the others because he considered their source or chain of transmission unreliable.
 This alone shows that the number of stories was abounding, with people likely making things up and attributing them to Mohammed for their own purposes.
 One has to ask, how good was al-Bukhari’s judgement?
 Is everything he accepted valid?
 Was everything he rejected invalid?
 We must acknowledge that what we have received is just the work of a human scholar working more than two hundred years after the events.